engtuncay/engtuncay.github.io/web/web 100 days.md

 which also helps us avoid errors,

-because with that, for example,

-it's more difficult for us

-to forget this important forward slash

-on the closing part of our element here of our HTML code.
+because with that, for example, it's more difficult for us to forget this important forward slash on the closing part of our element here of our HTML code.

-So these are convenience features,

-some of the convenience features Visual Studio gives us,

-and these are some of the reasons why we switched to it.

-Now with that, though, let's take deeper into HTML

-and let's understand this code here in greater detail.